wisp-forest/lavender-md/README.md

 var components = processor.process("this displays a zombie: <entity;minecraft:zombie>");
 ```

 Finally, if you need maximal flexibility, you can also simply instantiate `MarkdownProcessor` directly.
+To explore what
+other features there are for you to use, check out the `io.wispforest.lavendermd.feature` package

-## Writing extension
+## Writing extensions
  - **Adding a new feature**<br>
    Implement the `MarkdownFeature` interface and tokenize & parse to your heart's content.
 This can be somewhat tricky
    and requires at least a basic understanding of recursive-descent parsing.
 For basic, non-nested examples you can look